vigneshvicky24/Devops/README.md

 INODE
 # INODE

-An inode is a data structure on a Linux filesystem that stores everything about a file except its name.
+ - An inode is a data structure on a Linux filesystem that stores everything about a file except its name.
-Each file has its own unique inode.
+ - Each file has one inode.
+ - Inode have the metadta of file without the filename and directory path .

 ## What an inode contains:
 - File type
 - User (UID)